Why Nonprofits Must Think and Act Like Businesses

 If nonprofits want to make a difference, they need to focus on what matters.
 Take action.
 Invest in growth.
 Embrace criticism.
 Adopt a business mindset.
 And most importantly, don’t be afraid to do the hard things that lead to real success.

-The organizations that adapt will not only survive—they’ll thrive.
+The bottom line?
+You need to run your nonprofit like a business, because the organizations that adapt will not only survive—they’ll thrive.

 We value your insights!
 What stood out to you in this article?
 Join or start a conversation below.